Health Care Aide Day Sale!!!

 Share:

-It’s important to understand, like Liz did, that when someone with dementia stops cooking as much, it’s not due to laziness, but rather because none of us wants to feel “un-able” in completing a task.
+It’s important to understand, like Liz did, that when someone with dementia stops cooking as much, it’s not due to laziness, but rather because none of us wants to feel “un-able” to complete a task.
 Alice and Liz’s story is a great reminder that, as caregivers, we must first understand the meaning behind a behaviour before finding a solution.
-For Alice and Liz, cooking in the kitchen is now quality-time spent together for both mother and daughter.
+For Alice and Liz, cooking in the kitchen is now quality time spent together for both mother and daughter.

 Share: